 Key aspects of diplomatic relations

-The Netherlands and Switzerland work closely at the bilateral level in many areas: key among them are policy on Europe, migration, asylum, transport and agriculture, and cooperation in the areas of science and innovation.
+The Netherlands and Switzerland work closely at the bilateral level in many areas: key among them are policy on Europe, migration, asylum, transport, and cooperation in the areas of science and innovation.
 The Swiss embassy promotes exchanges between the relevant offices in Switzerland and the Netherlands on specific topics.

 At the multilateral level, the two countries pursue common objectives in particular within the framework of the United Nations (UN).

-The Netherlands is an important economic partner for Switzerland.
-Bilateral trade has been constant for many years, with the volume of trade in 2017 amounting to approximately CHF 10.5 billion.
+The Netherlands is an important economic partner for Switzerland and vice versa.
+Bilateral trade has been constant for many years, with the volume of trade in 2021 amounting to approximately CHF 12.1 billion.
 The Netherlands is one of the most important countries for Swiss direct investment.
-Equally, at the end of 2015 the Netherlands was the second biggest direct investor in Switzerland.
+At the end of 2020 the Netherlands was the third biggest direct investor in Switzerland.